lutzer/minodu-forum/README.md

 # minodu-forum
 Backend for the minodu forum

+Deprecated, new repo can be found here: https://github.com/lutzer/minodu

 ## Env Vars

 * check *src/config.py* to see what env vars can be changed